Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ### General
 Form Recognizer client library will raise exceptions defined in [Azure Core][azure_core_exceptions].
+Error codes and messages raised by the Form Recognizer service can be found in the [service documentation][TODO].

 ### Logging
 This library uses the standard